 Some medicines may make medroxyprogesterone acetate injectable suspension less effective at preventing pregnancy, including those listed below.

-Follow your healthcare provider’s instructions about using a back-up method of birth control if you are taking medicines that may make medroxyprogesterone acetate injectable suspension less effective.
+Follow your healthcare professional’s instructions about using a back-up method of birth control if you are taking medicines that may make medroxyprogesterone acetate injectable suspension less effective.

 What are the possible side effects of medroxyprogesterone acetate injectable suspension?